The perfect itinerary for a Murray River road trip, including what to do, where to stay, what to eat and more.

 What we found in during our Murray River road trip though exceeded all expectations, and we soon realised that 4 days in this area is nowhere near enough.

 From Albury to Moama, Corowa to Mathoura, and a few more places in between, we found ourselves constantly wondering why we hadn’t got here sooner.

-If you’re thinking about visiting southern New South Wales, and in particular the Murray region, we’ve put together this itinerary based on our own experiences to help you make the most of your trip.
+If you’re thinking about visiting southern New South Wales, and in particular the Murray River region, we’ve put together this itinerary based on our own experiences to help you make the most of your trip.

 Murray River Road Trip Itinerary

 We spent 4 days on our Murray River drive, starting and finishing in the town of Albury, and we’ll be the first to admit that this was nowhere near enough time to properly explore everything that the region has to offer.

 However we managed to fit a lot in, and were lucky that we had the guidance of Visit NSW to direct us to the absolute best places to stay, eat, visit and drink.